Experienced Morristown Repossession Attorney

 At Ast & Schmidt, P.C., we understand how important it is that you keep your vehicle.
-We know how to navigate bankruptcy in a way that advances your best interests and secures what you need for a successful future.
+We know how to navigate bankruptcy in a way that advances your best interests.
+We can also secure what you need for a successful future.
 If you are looking for attorneys with decades of combined experience in bankruptcy law, we are the team for you.

 Are You Worried About Losing Your Car?

 When you file for personal bankruptcy, an automatic stay ends all collection attempts from your creditors.
-It will prevent auto financing companies from repossessing vehicles, even when loans are seriously delinquent.
+It will stop car repossession from auto financing companies, even when loans are seriously delinquent.

 If you file for Chapter 7 bankruptcy, you will likely be able to keep your vehicle under the personal property exemptions.
-If you choose to file for Chapter 13 bankruptcy, lenders may not repossess your vehicles if you include arrears in the Chapter 13 payment plan and make all payments on time.
+If you choose to file for Chapter 13, lenders may not repossess if you include arrears in the payment plan.
+You also need to make all payments on time for your Chapter 13 payment plan.

 The bankruptcy laws were not written to punish misfortune or poor decisions.
-Our experienced repossession attorneys in Morristown can explain how these laws might allow you to keep your car while offering you the fresh start you need and deserve.
+Our experienced repossession attorneys in Morristown can explain how these laws might allow you to keep your car.
+We can help you with the fresh start you need and deserve.

 Has Your Lender Already Repossessed Your Car?